vanhoangkha/000049-cloud9/content/4-cleanup/_index.md

 +++
-title = "Dọn dẹp tài nguyên  " date = 2021
+title = "Clean up resources"
 weight = 4
 chapter = false
 pre = "<b>4. </b>"
 +++

-Chúng ta sẽ tiến hành xóa các tài nguyên theo thứ tự sau
+We will proceed to delete the resources in the following order

-1. Tại giao diện quản trị của Cloud9.
+1. At the administration interface of Cloud9.
-  + Click chọn Cloud9 instance mà bạn đã tạo.
+   + Click on the Cloud9 instance you created.
    + Click **Delete**.

 ![Cloud9](/images/cloud9/020.png?width=90pc)

-2. Điền **Delete** vào để xác nhận.
+2. Enter **Delete** to confirm.
-  + Click **Delete** để xóa Cloud9 instance đã tạo.
+   + Click **Delete** to delete the created Cloud9 instance.

 ![Cloud9](/images/cloud9/021.png?width=90pc)